phil-lavin/raspi-bakelite/hat/Readme.md

 The Gerber CAM files which have been built to the Design Rules of [Elecrow](https://www.elecrow.com/pcb-manufacturing.html) are in the gerbers directory.

+There is a very small cutout at the edge of the board above pin 6 of the GPIO connector.
+This is just because of the way the Pi is positioned in the Bakelite phone, the Hat needs some provision for a bit of metalwork which exists in that space.

 This is what a rendering of the top and bottom of the board looks like:

 ### Top